Skip to content

 MinIOLocal evaluation and self-hosted S3-compatible endpointAccess Key / Secret Key

-AWS S3Validated AWS object-storage backendIRSA (recommended) or IAM User
+AWS S3Future/provider-native object-storage pluginIRSA (recommended) or IAM User

-Google Cloud StorageProduction on GCPWorkload Identity (recommended) or SA Key
+Google Cloud StorageFuture/provider-native object-storage pluginWorkload Identity (recommended) or SA Key

 MinIO is the local evaluation object store used by Floe chart and demo paths: